Personal Health Device Implementation Guide

 An example of this measurement is as follows:

-The coincident time stamp is a comparison of the PHD's and PHG's time lines.
-PHDs have limited resources and are often battery driven and therefore depend upon the user or the PHG to set its time.
-Though it is possible for PHDs to support an external time synchronization there are currently no market PHDs that do such.
-The time lines of PHDs can therefore be dubious.
+The coincident timestamp is a comparison of the PHD's and PHG's timelines.
+PHDs have limited resources and are often battery driven and may depend upon the user or the PHG to set its time, though it is possible for PHDs to support an external time synchronization method.
+The timelines of PHDs can therefore be dubious.
 PHGs are required to support external time synchronization and if possible, to obtain the local offset to UTC.

-In the PHD-PHG exchange, the PHG asks the PHD for its current time, time synchronization state, and accuracy.
+In the PHD-PHG exchange, the PHG retrieves the PHD's current time, time synchronization state, and accuracy.
 At the time of the query the PHG also records its current time.
-The PHG compares the two time lines, the two states of synchronization, and the two states of synchronization accuracy.
-If the PHG is better synchronized, the PHG will correct the PHD reported times by the difference between the two time lines.
-The PHG will also set the PHD's time if the PHD supports it, automatically bringing the two time lines into synchrony.
+The PHG compares the two timelines, the two states of synchronization, and the two states of synchronization accuracy as far as available.
+If the PHG is better synchronized, the PHG will correct the PHD reported times by the difference between the two timelines.
+The PHG may also set the PHD's time if the PHD supports it and when needed, bringing the two timelines into synchrony.

 If the PHD is better synchronized than the PHG, the PHG reports the PHD's times unaltered.

-The coincident time stamp also indicates whether there is a time fault.
-In the case of relative times, the coincident time stamp provides the 'anchor' that allows the PHG to create wall clock times from the PHD's 'tick' values.
+The coincident timestamp also indicates whether there is a time fault.
+In the case of relative times, the coincident timestamp provides the 'anchor' that allows the PHG to create wall clock times from the PHD's 'tick' values.
+PHDs use tick counters or relative time as they are much simpler to implement than a civil-time or UTC clock that needs to track day, month and year boundaries and possibly needs to handle DST adjustments.

 FHIR element Description